 Associate Professor Annabel Cooper

-Annabel Cooper (Gender Studies) researches the cultural, historical and spatial history of gender in New Zealand and the interrelations between gender, identity and nation or place.
+Annabel Cooper (Gender Studies, School of Social Sciences) researches the cultural, historical and spatial history of gender in New Zealand and the interrelations between gender, identity and nation or place.
 Annabel is currently working on a study entitled ‘The Pākehā Wars: A Genealogy of Memory and Identity 1900-2008’, which analyses film, television, and fiction as well as the formal history of what are usually called the New Zealand Wars.
 The project specifically addresses the ways in which these colonial wars challenge the comfort of a Pākehā identity shaped by ideals of decency and fairness, and asks how Pākehā have sought to come to terms with this legacy.

 Associate Professor Anaru Eketone

-Anaru Eketone is from the Ngāti Maniapoto and Waikato Iwi and is a Senior Lecturer in Social Work at the University of Otago.
+Anaru Eketone is from the Ngāti Maniapoto and Waikato Iwi and is a Senior Lecturer in Social Work, School of Social Sciences.
 Anaru has a background in youth work, community work, social work and health promotion.
 While his primary research interests are in contemporary Māori economic and social development, he also has an interest on the impact of religious movements in his tribal area and their impact on Māori economic and social development.